EdgarLeos/Pokemon-HP-Predictions/README.md

 - Numpy, Pandas, Matplotlib, and Seaborn for data analysis and visualization
 - Scikit-learn for inference
-- Github for code sharing
+- Github for code sharing and storing code
 - Anaconda for Juypter Notebook (Converting visuals to PDF with better formatting)
 - Google Colaboratory as IDE